NASA engineering has rocketed us to the moon and back. Heck, NASA’s Apollo program has blessed engineers with 5 invaluable mindset lessons.

 In engineering, many minds are usually better than one—but only when everyone can eventually get on the same page.
 This highlights the importance of single-mindedness in engineering efforts.

 So, the lesson here is to put your ego aside and collaborate with your fellow engineers.
 The ultimate goal is to execute a single mission in the most efficient and effective way possible.

 In the real world, engineering problems aren’t just black and white.
 They’re a messy jumble of variables with a bunch of missing puzzle pieces.
 But great engineers don’t let that get them down.
 Instead, they dig deeper and think outside the box to find solutions.

 Before 1969, no country had sent humans to the Moon.
 So, NASA engineers first had to outline all the problem parameters, as we talked about in Lesson #1.
 Then, they figured out what existing tech they could use and what they needed to invent.

 To do this, NASA engineers broke the mission down to its bare bones.
 This stage of the design was crucial because even the tiniest hiccup could lead to mission failure.

 Now, not all engineers will be sending humans to outer space.
 But it’s crucial to always break problems down to the nitty-gritty.
 That way, you’ll know the variables you need to tackle.
 This lesson follows the first principles thinking popularized by Elon Musk.

 The design of the Apollo astronaut spacesuit

-Thus, NASA had put out a proposal for bids for the development of the Apollo spacesuits.
-Spacesuits are like mini spacecraft that protect astronauts from dangers found in space.
+The goal of NASA wasn’t to just land on the Moon.
+NASA wanted astronauts to step foot and walk on the Moon.
+So, NASA put out a proposal for bids for the development of the Apollo spacesuits.
+Spacesuits are like mini spacecraft used to protect astronauts from the dangers found in space.